videolan/vlc/share/lua/intf/README.txt

 User defined modules stored in the share/lua/intf/modules/ directory are available.
-For example, to use the sandbox module, just use 'require "sandbox"' in your interface.
+For example, to use the sandbox module, just use 'local sandbox = require "sandbox"' in your interface.

 VLC defines a global vlc object with the following members:
 All the VLC specific Lua modules are available.